 The next year's follow-up album, Songs of Shame, was the best received up until that point by the prolific yet still largely underground band, earning tastemaking indie website Pitchfork's Best New Music accolade and exposing the group to new listeners.
-Third proper full-length At Echo Lake, which featured new arrival Kevin Morby on bass, arrived in late spring of 2010 and was followed up a year later with Sun and Shade.
-Apart from being endlessly prolific, the band's sound was growing from the hushed solo fare of its earliest days into a more amplified, roots-leaning rock band, placing Earl's high-pitched vocals atop ambling Neil Young & Crazy Horse-esque rave-ups.
-Drummer Aaron Neveu was added to the live version of Woods, allowing Taveniere to focus solely on guitar instead of the double-duty he'd done on recordings beforehand.
-Amid a regular touring schedule, the band worked with California outsider circuit-bender Amps for Christ for a collaborative split LP in 2012, and issued fifth proper full-length Bend Beyond later that year. ~ Fred Thomas, Rovi
+The third proper full-length, At Echo Lake, which featured new arrival Kevin Morby on bass, arrived in late spring of 2010 and was followed up a year later by Sun and Shade.
+Apart from being endlessly prolific, the band's sound was growing from the hushed solo fare of its earliest days into more amplified, roots-leaning rock, placing Earl's high-pitched vocals atop ambling Neil Young & Crazy Horse-esque rave-ups.
+Drummer Aaron Neveu was added to the live version of Woods, allowing Taveniere to focus solely on guitar instead of the double duty he'd done on recordings before.